Glorious Landscape Paintings in Contemporary Art

 Sandra Mendelsohn Rubin - Aqueduct at Quail Lake, 2012

 Sandra Mendelsohn Rubin’s Aqueduct at Quail Lake is physically her biggest painting.
 It is also one of the best-known artworks by her.
 The landscape has always been an inspiration for Rubin throughout her 35-year-long career on a steady path.
-Recently, she got interested in an areal view of nature, so her newest works include nature seen from the air.
+Recently, she got interested in an areal view of nature, so her newest landscape paintings include nature seen from the air.
 And when it comes to her city paintings, they are always well-balanced and composed with a sense of urban rhythm.
 Originally, she was inspired by the night paintings, so the quality of light and atmosphere is essential to her work.
 Quail Lake, as an artificial lake in Los Angeles County, is also a great inspiration for Sandra Mendelsohn Rubin, and so far, it has been a subject of her landscape paintings quite a lot.

 Featured image: Sandra Mendelsohn Rubin – Aqueduct at Quail Lake (detail), 2012